-- Giving answers or questions to another student during or after a test or quiz; receiving answers or questions from a student who is or has already taken a test or quiz (students engaged in any form of unauthorized communication while in the possession of a test or quiz may be presumed to be in violation of this rule). - Using the Internet, laptop computers, text messaging, phone cameras, MP3 players, or other modern technology to plagiarize, copy, or share work with another student (including but not limited to copying and pasting in whole or in part material from the Internet, purchasing material from the Internet to be submitted as one's own work, using a translation program for a world language class, presenting lab data found on the Internet as one's original work, using e-mail to share individual homework assignments). - Taking credit for work done by someone else (e.g., family members or tutors) including submitting rough drafts or similarly created documents completed by another person. - Presenting invented data (e.g., lab results for lab activities that have not actually been conducted), information, or cited sources (in a bibliography/work cited) as authentic. - Any deceitful means used on a test, quiz, or assignment, including but not limited to stealing electronic or paper copies of tests from teachers' classrooms or computers; receiving copies of tests, quizzes, or assignments from students who took the class in previous years; possessing unauthorized teachers' materials; taking credit for work not completed (as in group assignments); submitting the same assignment for credit in multiple classes without teachers' permission. - Any other behavior that could be reasonably construed as academic dishonesty, including class-specific expectations explained in teachers' syllabi.
+- Giving answers or questions to another student during or after a test or quiz; receiving answers or questions from a student who is or has already taken a test or quiz (students engaged in any form of unauthorized communication while in the possession of a test or quiz may be presumed to be in violation of this rule). - Using the Internet, laptop computers, text messaging, phone cameras, MP3 players, or other modern technology to plagiarize, copy, or share work with another student (including but not limited to copying and pasting in whole or in part material from the Internet, purchasing material from the Internet to be submitted as one's own work, using a translation program for a world language class, presenting lab data found on the Internet as one's original work, using e-mail to share individual homework assignments). - Taking credit for work done by someone else (e.g., family members or tutors) including submitting rough drafts or similarly created documents completed by another person. - Presenting invented data (e.g., lab results for lab activities that have not actually been conducted), information, or cited sources (in a bibliography/work cited) as authentic. - Any deceitful means used on a test, quiz, or assignment, including but not limited to stealing electronic or paper copies of tests from teachers' classrooms or computers; receiving copies of tests, quizzes, or assignments from students who took the class in previous years; possessing unauthorized teachers' materials; taking credit for work not completed (as in group assignments); submitting the same assignment for credit in multiple classes without teachers' permission. - Using AI tools, such as OpenAI or chatbots, for academic research purposes is strictly prohibited and constitutes a violation of academic honesty policies.
+Submissions suspected fo AI generation will be reviewed using detection software. - Any other behavior that could be reasonably construed as academic dishonesty, including class-specific expectations explained in teachers' syllabi.